-This pandan ice cream has a wonderful herbaceous pandan flavour and an amazing green colour that's totally natural.
+This pandan ice cream has a wonderful herbaceous pandan flavor and an amazing green color that's totally natural.

 What is pandan?

 Pandan is a tropical plant of the screwpine genius.
 It has long strappy dark green leaves.
-It is commonly used in South East Asian and Southern Asian cuisine as both a flavouring and green food colour.
-It is used in everything from wrapping chicken into parcels to fry, to desserts and in this case to flavour and colour ice cream.
+It is commonly used in South East Asian and Southern Asian cuisine as both a flavoring and green food color.
+It is used in everything from wrapping chicken into parcels to fry, to desserts and in this case to flavor and color ice cream.
 It is sometimes referred to as Asian vanilla essence.

 Cream – in Australia I use thicken cream.
 The key thing is it needs to have a fat content of around 35% or you risk your ice cream being icy.

 Milk – gotta be the full cream stuff, so around 3.5% fat.
 Anything less is going to make your ice cream icy.